-Even now that he is almost 7 I sometimes flip him over when he gets grumpy (I won’t be able to for much longer).
-Sometimes I find him doing headstands on the couch and I suddenly realized that this could be his own instinctive way of de-stressing and giving himself “upside down time”.
+Even now that he is almost seven, I sometimes flip him over when he gets grumpy (I won’t be able to for much longer).
+Sometimes I find him doing headstands on the couch and I suddenly realized that this could be his own instinctive way of de-stressing and giving himself “upside-down time.”

 I’m happy that he’s taking gymnastics, where he’s learning to hang upside down and to do headstands and handstands, all of which add to his arsenal of ways to deal with stressful or anxious feelings without needing another person to actually flip him upside down.

 It might not be such an easy strategy to use at school or, someday, at work, but maybe a headstand a day will help keep the blues away.